 There seem to be two ways that it is possible to minimize costs associated with your family law case: either reduce the amount of work that your attorney has to do or reduce the length of your case in terms of time.

-When we’re discussing reducing the amount of work that your attorney has to do I am talking about minimizing courthouse visits for things liketemporary orders hearings and trials, as well as assisting in answering discovery requests.
+When we're discussing reducing the amount of work that your attorney has to do, I am talking about minimizing courthouse visits for things like temporary orders hearings and trials and assisting in answering discovery requests.

-Odds are you will reach a better outcome this way than from a judge who really won’t know your case all that well.
+Odds are you will reach a better outcome this way than from a judge who really won't know your case all that well.
 This same tip will also help you decrease the overall length of your case.
-Less courtroom time usually means less arguments, less petty fighting and less time paying your attorney.
-While some arguing and disputes cannot be avoided many can.
+Less courtroom time usually means fewer arguments, less petty fighting, and less time paying your attorney.
+While some arguing and disputes cannot be avoided, many can.

-If you have any questions about the costs associated with hiring a family law attorney please contact the Law Office of Bryan Fagan, PLLC.
-Our attorneys represent clients from many different backgrounds and we would be honored to do the same for you and your family.
+If you have any questions about the costs associated with hiring a family law attorney, don't hesitate to get in touch with the Law Office of Bryan Fagan, PLLC.
+Our attorneys represent clients from many different backgrounds, and we would be honored to do the same for you and your family.

-In order to learn more about our office and the services we provide please give us a call.
-A free of charge consultation is available six days per week.
+To learn more about our office and our services, please give us a call.
+A free-of-charge consultation is available six days per week.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"